-Burwood Council has not consulted with the affected property owners ahead of preparing this planning proposal.
-It is considered that the proposed changes are not significant, as the properties are already identified within the Appian Way Heritage Conservation Area.
+Burwood Council has not consulted with the affected property owners ahead of preparing this Planning Proposal.
+The properties are already identified within the Appian Way Heritage Conservation Area and this Planning Proposal is seeking to list the significant and intact buildings as part of a group listed heritage item, with the aim of ensuring that those buildings and their curtilage have greater protection.

-Affected and adjoining property owners will be consulted during the exhibition of the planning proposal in accordance with the Burwood Community Participation Plan 2019, including publicly exhibiting the planning proposal for a minimum period of 28 days and will include:
+It is proposed that affected and adjoining property owners be consulted during the exhibition of the planning proposal in accordance with the timeframes identified in any Gateway Determination.
+The public exhibition will include:

-- Electronic copy of all relevant information on Council's Participate Burwood page, as well as the DPE Planning Proposal tracker - Letters to affected/neighbouring land owners - Letters to relevant State agencies and other authorities/agencies nominated by the DPE as part of the Gateway Determination.
+- Electronic copy of all relevant information on Council's Participate Burwood page, as well as the DPE Planning Proposal tracker - Letters to all affected/neighbouring land owners - Letters to relevant State agencies and other authorities/agencies nominated by the DPE as part of the Gateway Determination.